treadwayhunter/codepath_homework/README.md

 Determine which color has the vulnerability.

 <h2>Green Exploits</h2>
 <h3>User Enumeration</h3>
+The site makes a slight error that gives the exploit away.
+Correct user names return an error in bold, and incorrect user names return the error without bold.
+Using the "jmonroe99" username and the "pperson" username as examples, these will leave a bold error response, whereas an invalid username such as "random" will leave a normal error response.
 <img src="Week 8 Green Enum.gif" alt="Enum">
 <h3>Cross Site Scripting</h3>
 <img src="Week 8 Green XSS.gif" alt="XSS">